pulsejet/ndn-play/README.md

 Checking out the` packet visualizer` section will give the packet structure of captured packet.
 You can try to capture and visualize the Data packets generated during `ping` in a similar way.

+### Future Work
+In order to help NDN beginners better understand the security primitives in NDN, we plan to visualize the ceritificate chain and signing relationships in the future.

 ## Build

 To run the project